AWG Overview

 American Wire Gauge, commonly referred to by its acronym AWG, is the standardised system used in North America for measuring the diameter of solid, round, non-ferrous electrical wires.
 It is also known as the Brown & Sharpe (B & S) Wire Gauge.

 The most important concept to understand about the AWG system is its inverse relationship: as the gauge number increases, the diameter of the wire decreases.
-For example, a 24 AWG wire is thinner than an 18 AWG wire.
-This is because the gauge number originates from the number of drawing dies a wire must pass through during the manufacturing process; more passes result in a thinner wire and a higher number.
+This is because the gauge number originates from the number of drawing dies a wire must pass through during the manufacturing process.
+More passes result in a thinner wire and a higher number.

 The AWG scale is logarithmic, not linear.
 This means that the change in diameter between consecutive gauge sizes is a constant ratio.
 This standardised, mathematical progression allows for consistent and predictable electrical properties across the entire range of wire sizes.